In Ramada Da Vida: Production

 Carey first teased the plot of the episode on August 3, 1998 during an interview with Phil Rosenthal of the Chicago Sun-Times.
 Carey mentioned that the episode would see his character holding auditions for his band and turning down a number of famous guitarists.
 A reporter for MTV.com said that various musicians had been approached to appear in the episode, including Lisa Loeb, Slash, Joey Ramone and Jonny Lang.
 Further details were released on August 15, when Carey confirmed that there would be a new musical number featured in the episode.
 He said, "it's something somebody did in the '80s that we're going to make a humorous version of.
 I can't tell you anything because it's not finalized, but it involves special effects and really cool music."
 It was later announced that James Gang musicians Joe Walsh, Jim Fox and Dale Peters would be guest starring in the episode as members of Drew's band.
 Commenting on his casting, Walsh said "I guess I'm going to see myself on television.
 I'm going to turn the sound down and pretend it's the Joe Walsh show with special guest Drew Carey."

 "In Ramada Da Vida" was written by Clay Graham and directed by Gerry Cohen.
 It was filmed in Los Angeles during the week commencing August 24, 1998.
 The episode's plot sees Drew and his friends form a band to play at their local Ramada Inn, and hold auditions for a guitarist in Drew's back garden.
-The episode's theme tune sequence was replaced by an elaborate opening showing the characters repeating a series of "off-kilter office images" in homage to the 1981 Oscar-winning short film Tango while "World Turning" by Fleetwood Mac is heard.
+The episode's theme tune sequence was replaced by an elaborate opening showing the characters repeating a series of "off-kilter office images" in homage to the 1981 Oscar-winning short film Tango while Leo Kottke's cover of Fleetwood Mac's "World Turning" is heard.
 The guitarists and musicians that audition for the position in the band are Joey Ramone, Slash, Lisa Loeb, Jonny Lang, Matthew Sweet, Dave Mustaine, Dusty Hill, Rick Nielsen, Roy Clark and Michael Stanley.
 Carey chose all of the musical guest stars himself.
 Ramone, who was better known for being a lead vocalist, relished the chance to play the guitar again and he was allowed to smash it up at the end of his scene.
 After his rejection, Ramone also improvised a line, which the crew found "hysterical".
 The episode also marked the first of five appearances by Drew's season four love interest Darcy, played by Pauley Perrette.
 Darcy was described as being "an ultra-hip and sexy rock groupie" by Marilyn Beck and Stacy Jenel Smith from the Los Angeles Daily News.